-Are TMT companies managing costs with a strategic foresight?
+Are TMT companies using strategic telecom cost management?
 Bookmark has been added

 They can save mindfully to support digital transformation costs and grow their businesses